We Protect Employees From Discrimination Regardless Of Sexuality

 Even if a large company publicly denounces discrimination, reality does not always match promises.
 California law prohibits discrimination based on a person’s sexual orientation, including discrimination against an employee on the basis of the employee’s perceived sexual orientation.
 Employees who are the victims of sexual orientation discrimination may be able to recover lost past and future wages, emotional distress damages and punitive damages in employment litigation.

-At The Rutten Law Firm, APC, our experienced employment law attorneys provide representation to the victims of sexual orientation discrimination throughout Los Angeles.
+At The Rutten Law Firm, APC, our experienced employment law attorneys provide representation to the victims of sexual orientation discrimination throughout Woodland Hills.
 We strongly believe in protecting the rights of persons of all sexual orientations, gender identities, transgender status, etc., as persons of varying sexual orientations and gender identities often face workplace harassment and discrimination on this basis.
 Our lawyers are committed to the idea that no employee should have to feel unsafe or unsecure at work, and we aggressively pursue claims of discrimination for our clients.

 Protection For Sexual Orientation Discrimination

 Sexual orientation laws in the state of California protect heterosexuals, homosexuals and bisexuals from discrimination, as well as transsexual and transgender persons.
 Simply put, a person’s gender identity and sexual orientation are not relevant in the workplace.
 Nonetheless, we have seen the lives and careers of good employees suffer at the hands of the intolerant.
 At The Rutten Law Firm, APC, we are committed to correcting these types of wrongs.

 While laws against sexual orientation and gender orientation discrimination are fairly new, these cases offer the same types of potential court recovery as more typical gender discrimination cases.
 In many cases, other employment laws are also violated in conjunction with the sexual orientation discrimination and compensation may be pursued based upon these laws.

 Did You Know?